jhonejhee/website-core/README.md

 > ```shell
 > python -m venv venv
 > ```
-> After that, a folder named `venv` shoudl appear on your project directory.
+> After that, a folder named `venv` should appear on your project directory.
 > Restart your Terminal.
 >
 > > `Poetry` should automatically activate your virtual environment `venv`.